 Participating in the Summit is an amazing experience!
 Every year I leave with new advocacy skills, a better understanding of our shared legislative agenda, and a renewed commitment to promoting health equity.
 Of all the professional development opportunities in our field, the Summit stands out as the one where we can make a difference.
 Hope to see you there!

-Everyone!
-Historically we have a solid majority of students – both undergraduate and graduate — and professionals old and new.
-The Summit is designed to provide for all levels of experience and knowledge by running concurrent sessions aimed at differing levels of experience.
-If you are brand new to advocacy we will take you through the basics and make sure you are ready and confident to make calls on Capitol Hill.
-If you are a seasoned veteran, we will have advanced track advocacy sessions focusing on more advanced or focused topics.
-In short: if you have an interest in health policy or even a curiosity, this Summit will be beneficial.
+If you are brand new to advocacy, you will learn the basics to be ready and confident to make calls on Capitol Hill.
+If you are a seasoned veteran, we offer advanced advocacy sessions.
+If you have an interest in health policy or even a curiosity, this Summit is beneficial.

-The Summit is a two and a half day meeting starting on a Saturday at Noon and concluding late afternoon on Monday.
-The first day and a half will be spent learning.
-As mentioned there will be multiple tracks covering basic, intermediate and advanced-level advocacy training, and will feature seminars by skill government relations staff.
-We will also prepare you to discuss the legislative priorities and will run practice sessions and brainstorming time within your own state delegations.
+The first day and a half is spent learning.
+There are multiple sessions covering basic, intermediate and advanced-level advocacy training.
+We also prepare you to discuss legislative priorities.
+You will have practice sessions and brainstorming time within your own state delegations.

-The final day of the Summit we convene on Capitol Hill and we “hit the halls of Congress.”
+On the final day, we convene on Capitol Hill and we “hit the halls of Congress.”
 Each person will make one or more visits to a Congressional office.
 If you are a student living at a school away from your home district, we encourage you to visit your home Congressional offices.
 It is always more effective to speak with an office where you are a registered voter.